Key tool breakdown:

 - “It ends up making your voice sound robotic. . . like you are a bad text to speech voice.
 It no longer sounds natural.” – YouTube

-To summarize, Podcast AI can help with basic editing tasks like removing background audio and reducing room tone.
-But more complex tasks require a trained ear, which is why they’re best left to podcast production companies.
+Adobe Podcast AI handles basic editing tasks like removing background audio and reducing room tone.
+More complex work requires a trained ear, which is why it’s best left to podcast production companies.

 What is Adobe Podcast: AI?